supernovus/lum.js/README.md

 major browser supports ES6 out of the box, and Babel and RequireJS are no longer needed, I will make a new v3 using the v2 syntax, but all of the updates from these libraries.

-This is to be considered the active branch of Nano.js

 ## Author